 “The Civic was why we came here 50 years ago,” said Veena.

 Before she was 23, Sheila suffered a series of terrible tragedies.
 As a result of the separation between India and Pakistan, her family became refugees.
 Then in 1947, her husband passed away from an illness, leaving her with three young children.
-Her baby daughter died not long after, and her son went to live with her husband’s family.
+Her baby daughter died not long after.
+Then, her son went to live with her husband’s family, and later contracted polio and died.
 Then, her toddler, Veena, fell and injured her spine, and was hospitalized for over two years.
 Sheila spent endless hours taking care of her precious daughter with very limited resources.

 The doctor treating Veena asked Sheila to consider a nursing profession in order to financially support herself and her daughter.
 With a letter of recommendation from the physician, Sheila enrolled in a nursing program.
 She graduated with flying colors, ranking first in Bombay (now Mumbai), and worked in three different hospitals in India.
 In 1959 when she was 35, Sheila left Veena with her parents and took passage aboard a ship bound for England.
 She became a nurse at a hospital in Warwick, and eventually became the head nurse of the chest surgical unit.